-The refinance process is similar to that of the home buying process with a few obvious exceptions (such as using a Realtor, finding a home, executing a contract, etc.).
-The very first step is to determine if a refinance would prove worthwhile.
+The home loan refinance process is similar to the home buying process with a few obvious exceptions.
+You don’t need to select a Realtor, go through the house hunting process, execute a contract, etc.).

 - Complete a Refinance Analysis